ibm-cloud-docs/BlockStorage/configure-iscsi-cloudlinux.md

 ## Mounting {{site.data.keyword.blockstorageshort}} volumes
 {: #mountingCloudLin}

-1. Install the iSCSI and multipath utilities on your host and activate them.
+1. Install the iSCSI and multipath utilities on your host, and activate them.
    ```
    yum install iscsi-initiator-utils
    ```